The Collective Voice for Single Family Offices

 Alerts: Monitor and alert the PIC membership to proposed legislation and agency regulations that would, intentionally or otherwise, disproportionately impact SFOs and the family members they serve.

-Profile – Continue to expand PIC’s relationships on Capitol Hill, as well as with key regulators and industry allies.
+Profile ‐ Continue to expand PIC’s relationships on Capitol Hill, key regulators and industry allies.

 SFO Education – Continue to provide information and resources to help SFOs understand and meet their existing compliance and regulatory burdens.

-In just a few years, the PIC Annual Meeting has become the “go-to” event on the family office calendar.
-Held in Washington, DC in late spring, the Annual Meeting is open to PIC members and invited guests only, and features an impressive line-up of key elected officials, top regulators, and other experts speaking on the topics of most interest to you and your family office.
-Celebrating our Tenth Anniversary in 2019, the event on June 3rd and 4th in Washington, DC will be the best Annual Meeting yet.
+In just a few years, the PIC Annual Meeting has become the “go‐to” event on the family office calendar.
+Held in Washington, DC in late spring, the Annual Meeting is open only to PIC members and invited guests and features an impressive line‐up of key elected officials, top regulators, and other experts speaking on the topics of interest to you and your family office.
+PIC celebrated its Tenth Anniversary in 2019 with the best Annual Meeting yet.
+Mark your calendar for PIC’s 2020 annual meeting on April 20 and 21.

 If you are a single family office or individual private investor and are interested in learning more about membership in PIC, then let’s have a conversation.
-Benefits to PIC members include:
+Benefits include:

 For more information about PIC membership, please contact: